mlflow/mlflow/docs/source/model-registry.rst

    client = MlflowClient()
    client.create_registered_model("sk-learn-random-forest-reg-model")

-While the method above creates an empty registered model with no version associated, the method below creates a new version of the model.
+The method above creates an empty registered model with no version associated.
+You can use :meth:`~mlflow.client.MlflowClient.create_model_version` as shown below to create a new version of the model.

 .. code-block:: python